hatfieldlibrary/exhibitsjs/readme.md

 This project makes it easy for novice web developers to create sophisticated museum exhibit kiosks implemented as single page JavaScript applications.

-The person creating a new exhibit must be able to translate their content outline into a JSON template, create basic html files (that typically require only paragraph tags), and resize and them copy images into an image directory.
+The person creating a new exhibit must be able to translate their content outline into a JSON template, create basic html files (that typically require only paragraph tags), and finally resize and copy images into an image directory.
 The application uses this information to build an AngularJS single page application.
-For novices, this is an introduction to how the web works.
+For novices, this work is a brief introduction to how the web works.

 The application is built using the Foundation for Apps web framework and supports web browsers and mobile devices as well as touchscreen kiosks.